corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera.md

 >[TODO] Xenko doesn't support cameras animated using a target cameras.

+## 1. Import the model file

+Import the model, animation and skeleton from the model file.
+To do this:

 1. Drag the model file from Explorer to the **asset view** (in the bottom pane by default).

     * Alternatively, in the **asset view**: